chukwunnonso/Technical-writing/webstorage/webstorage.md

 ```
     window.localStorage
 ```
-Type this short code inside the console, It should give you all the items inside the local storage and the length of the storage.
+When you type `window.localStorage` inside the console, It should give you all the items inside the local storage and the length of the storage.

 ![Image](window_localstorage.png)

-Window.localStorage outputs all the items in the local storage and the length.

 - Writing to local storage

-The method `localStorage.setItem` allows you to write to the localStorage.
-You will be required to use the key value pair combination like we have already learned.
+The method `localStorage.setItem` allows you to write to the local storage.
+You will be required to use the key-value pair combination like you have already learned.

 `Syntax`